filasik/enderlink/README.md

 - **Customizable Widgets:**
   Personalize the dashboard with widgets and quick actions.

+- **Localization:**
+  Support for multiple languages to cater to a global audience.

+- **SEO Optimization:**
+  Built-in SEO tools for better visibility and search rankings.

 - **Mobile App:**
   Companion mobile app for on-the-go management.